gsoft-inc/wl-squide/docs/getting-started/create-host.md

 # Create an host application

-Let's start by creating the entry point of our federated application that will host the modules.
+Let's start by creating the application that will act as the entry point of our federated application and host the modules.

 ## Install the packages